hygull/fastapi-kickstart-guide/resources/docs/chatgpt_notes/fastapi_app_quickstart_1.md

-## Show some examples using all the steps from start to end, installing FastAPI, defining models using POSTGRES, applying migrations, running the app, etc. using FastAPI!
+## Is there some examples using all the steps from start to end, installing FastAPI, defining models using POSTGRES, applying migrations, running the app, etc. using FastAPI!

 Sure, here's a step-by-step guide to building a simple FastAPI application with PostgreSQL integration, including defining models, applying migrations, and running the app: